Short term estimates and forecasts for Precigen, Inc. (PGEN)

 Precigen, Inc. (NASDAQ:PGEN) trade information

-Despite being -6.83% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Nov 05 when the PGEN stock price touched $5.30-7 or saw a rise of 7.36%.
-Year-to-date, Precigen, Inc. shares have moved -10.4%, while the 5-day performance has seen it change 14.45%.
-Over the past 30 days, the shares of Precigen, Inc. (NASDAQ:PGEN) have changed 21.23%.
+Sporting 10.59% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Nov 09 when the PGEN stock price touched $5.58-2 or saw a rise of 2.69%.
+Year-to-date, Precigen, Inc. shares have moved -0.91%, while the 5-day performance has seen it change 30.22%.
+Over the past 30 days, the shares of Precigen, Inc. (NASDAQ:PGEN) have changed -4.57%.
 Short interest in the company has seen 27.71 Million shares shorted with days to cover at 22.9.

 Precigen, Inc. (PGEN) estimates and forecasts